dcos/dcos-e2e/docs/source/aws-backend.rst

 Unsupported features
 --------------------

-The AWS backend does currently not support the ``Cluster`` feature of copying files to the DC/OS installer.
+The AWS backend does currently not support the :py:class:`~dcos_e2e.cluster.Cluster` feature of copying files to the DC/OS installer.

 Troubleshooting
 ---------------